Rhetticle/The-Big-One/README.md

 * Efficiency - 1.4%

 ## Hardware Details
-All circuitry and PCBs we're custom made, designed in Kicad and manufactured by JLCPCB with hardware provided by Digikey
+All circuitry and PCBs were custom made, designed in Kicad and manufactured by JLCPCB with hardware provided by Digikey
 ### Capacitors
 The Big One uses three 4.5mF 400V chassis mount capacitors.
 The total energy in these capacitors at max operating voltage (385V) is approximately 1kJ.
 ### Capacitor Charger